ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 that the set of operations will look for the rest of system as instantaneous (e.g. as if they were just one op).

-Atom is a concept that were present for a while, although got more popular with `Clojure`. `Clojure` has a very simple implementation of an `Atom`, which you can find (here)[https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/Atom.java].
+Atom is a concept that was present for a while, although got more popular with `Clojure`. `Clojure` has a very simple implementation of an `Atom`, which you can find (here)[https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/Atom.java].
-Although Clojure implementation isn't generic, mostly due to how Clojure is operating on data structures, and you will find that every operation only has just `Object` type signatures in it.
+Clojure implementation doesn't use generics, mostly due to how Clojure is operating on data structures, so you will find that every operation only has just `Object` type signatures in it.

-It's easy to change this implementation to use Java generics.
+It's easy to improve this implementation to use Java generics.
 You can find my implementation in `Halflife`, an upcoming Stream Processing solution on JVM (here)[https://github.com/ifesdjeen/halflife/blob/master/halflife-core/src/java/halflife/bus/concurrent/Atom.java].
 I'm